dustinpfister/blog_posts/_posts/nodejs-http.md

 ## 5 - Conclusion

 So the built in nodejs http module can be used to make http requests from node, as well as set up a server that can respond to requests from a client system.
-When it comes to checking out a package that might make things a litter easier there is the [node request](/2017/05/23/nodejs-request) npm package that might be of interest though.
+When it comes to checking out a package that might make things a litter easier there is the [node request](/2017/05/23/nodejs-request) npm package that might be of interest, although there are many other user space solutions for this sort of thing.

 Also when it comes to setting up a web server it might still be best to go with a framework such as express.
+When it comes to express I have a [getting started type post on the express framework](/2018/05/21/express-getting-started/), as well as many other related posts on responding to incoming http requests from a client system using express.